bitcointranscripts/bitcointranscripts/brink/the-bitcoin-development-podcast/code-review-and-bip324.md

 Sebastian Falbesoner: 00:12:58

 Yeah, sure.
-So that was also an interesting task for me because, I was actually surprised that this wasn't done before because it's an obvious idea and I think there was a PR before from Marco Falker like three years earlier but the time back then was different, the descriptor wallets were not as widespread yet, it was a little more difficult to figure out what scriptPubKey's a wallet has.
+So that was also an interesting task for me because, I was actually surprised that this wasn't done before because it's an obvious idea and I think there was a PR before from Marco Falker like three years earlier but the time back then was different, the descriptor wallets were not as widespread yet, it was a little more difficult to figure out what `scriptPubKey`s a wallet has.
 I actually did some wallet work before, more like small refactorings, and in the course of test writing I also learned a bit how an actual wallet would work.
 And the idea of the PR is quite simple, so basically now when you restore a backup, for example from your seed words, not in Bitcoin Core.
 Bitcoin Core doesn't support seed words, but let's say you just restore a backup, then the first thing the wallet has to do is look up all the funds from the past, like everything that you received in the past or you sent because you want to see your full balance, right?